 Active ingredients and herbal medicine

-Uses for specific herbs
+Medicinal uses for specific herbs

-- Dong quai (dang gui) – used for gynaecological complaints, such as premenstrual tension, menopause symptoms and period pain.
-Some studies indicate that dong quai can lower blood pressure.
+- dong quai (dang gui) – used for gynaecological complaints, such as premenstrual tension, menopause symptoms and period pain.
+Some studies indicate that dong quai can lower blood pressure

-- Ginger - many studies have shown ginger to be useful in treating nausea, including motion sickness and morning sickness.
+- ginger – many studies have shown ginger to be useful in treating nausea, including motion sickness and morning sickness

 Do not self-diagnose ailments